-The department staffing includes three full-time instructors, eight part-time instructors, one full-time lab technician, and several hourly computer lab techs.
-One of the full-time faculty members has expertise in hardware and networking, a second full-time faculty member has expertise in programming and meets the minimum qualifications to oversee the growth and development of the computer science discipline.
+The department staffing includes four full-time instructors, eight part-time instructors, one full-time lab technician, and several hourly computer lab techs (soon to be hired).
+One of the full-time faculty members has expertise in computer hardware, networking, and information security, a second full-time faculty member has expertise in programming and meets the minimum qualifications to oversee the growth and development of the computer science discipline.
 A third full-time faculty member with expertise in Multimedia was hired in the spring of 2018.
 She has been charged with growing the Multimedia discipline.
-The adjunct faculty members provide additional expertise in areas such as web design and development, digital media, cybersecurity, operating systems and hardware.
+The fourth faculty has expertise in both Animation and digital effects.
+The adjunct faculty members provide additional expertise in areas such as web design and development, digital media, cybersecurity, operating systems, and computer hardware.

-The department courses are taught in up-to-date computer-based classrooms.
-The MITN computer-based classrooms were renovated in the 2016-2017 academic year.
-The newly renovated computer wing was opened in the Fall of 2017 and includes 3 computer-based classrooms, an instructional support lab and a hardware lab.
-The classrooms in CNTL 118, 119 and 120 are equipped with 38 student-based workstations, a teaching station, a printer and a video projector.
-The instructional support lab (CNTL 109a) has 36 student workstations, a video projector and a teaching station.
-The hardware lab is designed to support the hardware classes, the networking classes and CIS student's exploration of PC components including the installation and repair skills as required in the CIS 101 130, 140 and 141 courses.
+The department courses are taught in up-to-date workstation equipped classrooms.
+3 computer-based classrooms, an instructional support lab and a hardware lab.
+The classrooms in CNTL 118, 119 and 120 are equipped with 38 student-based workstations, a teaching station, a printer, and a video projector.
+The instructional support lab (CNTL 109a) has 36 student workstations, a video projector, and a teaching station.
+The hardware lab is designed to support the hardware classes, the networking classes and CIS student's exploration of PC components including the installation and repair skills as required in the CIS 101 130 and Cisco Academy courses 140, 141 & 142.

 In order to provide students with workforce relevant instruction, the course specific software applications and the classroom-based PCs must be kept current.
 Replacement costs for software suites, such as the Adobe Creative Cloud, Autodesk, and Microsoft office are included in each program review and subsequent annual plan goals and objectives as a top-level priority.
 Upgrading the MITN classroom computers, printers and video projectors is the responsibility of the CHC IT department.
 The District Information Technology plan calls for the replacement of the lab-based computers every three years.
-As was previously stated, the labs were upgraded in the summer of 2017.
-The three-year replacement cycle should resume at the conclusion of the 2019-2020 academic year.
-The discipline faculty remain current with emerging trends in computer hardware and software by attending conferences, reading professional journals and participating in online technical and pedagogical workshops and seminars.
+As was previously stated, the labs were upgraded in the 2019-2020 academic year.
+The three-year replacement cycle should resume at the conclusion of the 2023-2024 academic year.
+The discipline faculty remain current with emerging trends in Information Security, computer hardware, software, and Networking by attending conferences, reading professional journals, and participating in online technical and pedagogical workshops and seminars.

 The CIS, CSCI and MULTI offerings are diverse and comprehensive, providing students with numerous options to explore a wide variety of technological fields.
 The CIS class with the most significant enrollment, CIS 101, is a foundational course providing students with technological and computer competency skills.
-CIS 101 is a required course for students preparing to transfer in many fields, including business administration, Radiologic technology, and education.
-A newly developed course, MULTI 100 has been designed to serve as a foundational course for the discipline providing students with a preview of the diverse offerings included within the Multimedia discipline.
+CIS 101 is a required course for students preparing to transfer in many fields, including CIS, Computer Science, Medical and Radiologic technology, and education.
+A recently developed course, MULTI 100 has been designed to serve as a foundational course for the discipline providing students with a preview of the diverse offerings included within the Multimedia discipline.